sebastienbourda/mystery-organism/README.md

 - Javascript to create functions which create organism.
 - HTML/SCSS to create the interface which makes interact with JS function funnier.

+createInstances:

+Your team requests that you create 30 instances of pAequor that can survive in their natural environment.
+Store these instances in an array for your team to study later.